-1.6.3a A Have the CITES authorities received or benefited from any of the following capacity-building activities provided by external sources?
+1.6.3a Have the CITES authorities received or benefited from any of the following capacity-building activities provided by external sources?

 Please tick boxes to indicate which target group and which activity.
-Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) What were the external sources 1 ?
+Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) What were the external sources 2 ?

 Staff of Management Authority

 Staff of Scientific Authority

-Staff of enforcement authorities \boxtimes CITES/MIKE Program
+Staff of enforcement authorities

 Traders

 NGOs

 Public

 Other (please specify):

-1 Please provide the names of Parties, and any non-Parties, involved.
+2 Please provide the names of Parties, and any non-Parties, involved.

 1.6.3b Have the CITES authorities been the providers of any of the following capacity-building activities to other range States?

 Please tick boxes to indicate which target group and which activity.
-Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) Details
+Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) Details

 Staff of Management Authority

 Staff of Scientific Authority

 Staff of enforcement authorities

 Traders

 NGOs

 Public

 Other Parties/International meetings

 Other (please specify)

-1.6.3c In what ways do you collaborate with other C ITES P arties?
+1.6.3c In what ways do you collaborate with other C ITES P arties? s.

 Never Rarely Sometimes Very Often Always Further detail / examples

-Information exchange \square INTERPOL
+Information exchange

-Monitoring / survey \square MIKE
+Monitoring / survey

 Habitat management

 Species management

 Law enforcement

 Capacity building

 Other (please provide details)

-Objective 1.7

-Parties are enforcing the Convention to reduce illegal wildlife trade.
+Objective 1.7Parties are enforcing the Convention to reduce illegal wildlife trade.
 Aichi Target 4, Target 5, Target 6, Target 7, Target 9, Target 10, Target 12 and Target 19.

-- Indicator 1.7.1: The number of Parties that have, are covered by, or engaged with: - an international enforcement strategy and/or action plan; - formal international cooperation, such as an international enforcement network; - - a national enforcement strategy and/or action plan; and formal national interagency cooperation, such as a national interagency enforcement committee.
+Indicator 1.7.1: The number of Parties that have, are covered by, or engaged with:

+an international enforcement strategy and/or action plan;

+- formal international cooperation, such as an international enforcement network; - a national enforcement strategy and/or action plan; and - formal national interagency cooperation, such as a national interagency enforcement committee.

-1.7.1a Do you have, are you engaged in, or covered by: Yes No No Informatio - an international enforcement strategy and/or action plan? \square - formal international cooperation, such as an international enforcement network? - a national enforcement strategy and/or action plan? formal national interagency cooperation, such as a national interagency enforcement committee?
-If 'Yes' to any of the above, please specify the level of engagement and provide additional details: Experts group meeting on the implementation of the African strategy on combating illegal exploitation and illegal trade in wild fauna and flora in Africa
+1.7.1a Do you have, are you engaged in, or covered by: Yes No No Information - an international enforcement strategy and/or action plan? - formal international cooperation, such as an international enforcement network? - a national enforcement strategy and/or action plan?

+- formal national interagency cooperation, such as a national interagency enforcement committee?
+If 'Yes' to any of the above, please specify the level of engagement details: and prov ide additi onal